front-commerce/developers.front-commerce.com/source/docs/advanced/theme/server-side-rendering.md

 There may be situations were displaying a totally different component during the server rendering might be relevant.

 For instance, instead of displaying a map centered on the user geolocation it might be better to render a placeholder (page skeleton) on the server and load the map with additional data during <abbr title="Client Side Rendering">CSR</abbr>.
-Another use case would be to avoid an unnecessary overhead by not rendering some components during SSR: a social media feed may not make sense on the server.
+Another use case would be to avoid an unnecessary overhead by not rendering some components during <abbr title="Server Side Rendering">SSR</abbr>: a social media feed may not make sense on the server.

 Front-Commerce provides a `branchServerClient` <abbr title="Higher Order Component">HOC</abbr> that allow you to conditionally render a component or another one on server and client side.